CypriotUnknown/blog-scraper/README.md

 ### redis-conf.json

 The application can use a JSON configuration file to specify connection details.
 The fields `username` and `password` are optional.
+The field `channel_pattern` will be the prefix for the Redis publish channel.
+See [documentation](https://redis.io/docs/latest/develop/interact/pubsub/) for more details.
 The JSON file should contain the following fields:

 ```json
 {